w3c/webrtc-encoded-transform/create-encoded-explainer.md

 * Create encoded frames
 * Manipulate encoded frame metadata to conform with the requirements of its destination
-* Enqueue those frames on a sending or receiving stream that is not the same stream as the frame originated on
+* Enqueue those frames on a sending peer connection that is not the same peer connection where the frame originated on

 These are not the only functions that are needed to handle the use cases, but this explainer focuses on the frame creation and manipulation functionality.